Skip to content

 Finally, each participant must register separately and attend the in-person training to receive a t-shirt.

 NBTS will arrange all of your meetings and will make every effort to secure appointments for you to meet with your two U.S. Senators and your U.S. Representative.
-If a Senator or Representative is unavailable, we will schedule the meeting with a staff member.
+If a Senator or Representative is unavailable, we will schedule the meeting with a staffer in that congressional office.

-Please note that staff meetings are just as important as meetings with the actual Senator or Representative!
+Please note that meetings with congressional staff are just as important as meetings with the actual Senator or Representative!
 Staff members are key advisors to the lawmaker and often decide what information is passed on to your member of Congress.
 These staff members meet regularly with constituents as part of their job.

 Your personal brain tumor story can make the difference between just another meeting and a meeting that results in action and support from your member of Congress.